rohanjoshi81/weblog/_pages/experience.md

 title: "Experience"
 ---

-Currently working as a Product Engineering Lead at a prominent Indian IT firm, creating solutions for digital learning and career enablement.
+Currently working as Product Engineering Lead at a prominent Indian IT firm, creating solutions for digital learning and career enablement.

 My past professional experience includes global organizations such as Capgemini and Cognizant, primarily as a software developer in Banking & Financial domain for leading US banks.